Sophie-IA/Sophie-IA/README.md

 ### 👋 Hi, I’m @Sophie-IA — A Curious Data Explorer
 I love transforming messy datasets into meaningful insights and building cool stuff with Python, SQL, and Power BI.
 I dive deep, visualize smarter, and always code with purpose.

-💡 Currently working on:
-- Predictive models
-- Dashboards from ETL pipelines
-- Learning Machine learning Algorithms
-- Data Analysis in Excel
-- App development

 🎯 Personal Goals:
-- Master key data analytics tools 👩🏽‍💻
-- Stay consistent in learning and practicing 🤸🏽‍♀️
+- Stay consistent in learning and practicing 👩🏽‍💻
 - Make Everyday Count 💪🏽

 🛠️ Let’s do our best(❁´◡`❁)